Arinzeokeke/Foto/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Foto.
+An Instagram clone built on Rails

+Features:

+* Post Pictures.
+(And All CRUD functionalities)

-* Ruby version
+* Like Pictures

-* System dependencies
+* Receive Notifications

+* Comment on Pictures

-* Configuration
+* Follow/Unfollow other users

-* Database creation
+Todo:

-* Database initialization
+* Videos

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* More CSS styling

-* Deployment instructions
+* Pictre Filters

 * ...